derosaseric/derosaseric/README.md

 ## About Me

-I'm Eric, an Electrical Engineering student at California State Polytechnic University, Pomona, aspiring to become a software engineer.
+Hi, I'm Eric!
+I'm an Electrical Engineering student at California State Polytechnic University, Pomona, aspiring to become a software engineer.
 I have a diverse skill set ranging from embedded systems to web development, and I'm passionate about learning and building innovative solutions.
 My goal is to innovate and contribute to impactful projects.

 ## Projects